prabhuignoto/react-creme/README.md

 - ⚙️ Minimal Third party dependencies.

-- 🪶 At ~32kb minified and gzipped, react-creme is lightweight.
+- 🪶 At ~32kb minified and gzipped, react-creme is a lightweight component library.

 <h2>Table of Contents</h2>